enzo-project/enzo-e/doc/source/user/problem_method.rst

 The evolved fields are ``"photon_density_i"``, ``"flux_x_i"``, ``"flux_y_i"``, and ``"flux_z_i"``,
 where photon densities and fluxes are in units of :math:`[L]^{-3}` :e:`and` :math:`[L]^2[T]^{-1}`, respectively, and :math:`i` denotes the group number.
-A set of fields must be defined for each group.
+A set of fields must be defined for each group, and fluxes must be defined in the x, y, and z directions regardless of the dimensionality of the simulation.
 For technical reasons, an additional field called ``"photon_density_i_deposit"`` must be defined for each group.

 For example, a simulation that evolves three groups must define these fifteen fields: